DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ## Example 5

-Generate a google sheet that summarizes the traffic volume data for the prior month, for an organization.
+Generate a google sheet that summarizes the traffic volume data, by day, for the prior month, for an organization.

 ```
- node ./trafficByApiSummarizer.js -n -o my-org-name -m -P -S
+ node ./trafficByApiSummarizer.js -n -o my-org-name -d -P -S
 ```